 This Marriage Agreement, also sometimes known as a Prenuptial Agreement, is a contract entered into by two individuals who are about to get married or are already married.
 This Agreement outlines the financial obligations of both Parties and includes a plan of how to divide assets and debt obligations if the marriage ever comes to an end (the spouses are called the "Parties").

-Marriage Agreements are often associated with individuals who have a large amount of assets.
+Marriage Agreements are often associated with individuals who have a large number of assets.
 However, a Marriage Agreement can be used in many different situations, such as the following:

 How to use this document?